davide-momi/-/_pages/about.md

 * I received my Master’s Degree in "Neuroscience and Neuropsychological Rehabilitation" from the [University of Bologna](https://www.unibo.it/en/teaching/degree-programmes/programme/2014/0989).

 # Recent News
+* June 07, 2022.
+I gave a talk entitled ["TMS-Evoked Responses Are Driven by Recurrent Large-Scale Network Dynamics"](https://www.crowdcast.io/e/ccnsv3/28) at the Canadian Computational Neuroscience Spotlight v3.
+* May 20, 2022.
+I have been accepted as lead TA for the [Neuromatch Computational Neuroscience, July 11-29, 2022, Summer School](https://academy.neuromatch.io/).
 * December 09, 2021.
 I gave a talk entitled ["Modelling large-scale brain network dynamics underlying the TMS-EEG evoked response"](https://davi1990.github.io/files/2021-12-09-_BSC.pdf) during the 4th International Brain Stimulation Conference 2021 in Charleston (SC) - USA
 * November 20, 2021.
 The manuscript entitled "Phase-dependent local brain states determine the impact of image-guided TMS on motor network EEG synchronization" has been accepted for publication in The Journal of Physiology.
 * June 14, 2021.
 The manuscript entitled "Perturbation of resting-state network nodes preferentially propagates to structurally rather than functionally connected regions" has been accepted for publication in Scientific Reports.